London Sinfonietta

 The London Sinfonietta is an English contemporary chamber orchestra founded in 1968 and based in London.

-The ensemble has headquarters at Kings Place and is Resident Orchestra at the Southbank Centre.
+The ensemble has headquarters at Theatro Technis and is Resident Orchestra at the Southbank Centre and Artistic Associate at Kings Place.
 Since its inaugural concert in 1968—giving the world premiere of Sir John Tavener’s The Whale—the London Sinfonietta's commitment to making new music has seen it commission over 300 works, and premiere many hundreds more.

 The core of the London Sinfonietta is its 18 Principal Players.
 In September 2013 the ensemble launched its Emerging Artists Programme.

 The London Sinfonietta's recordings comprise a catalogue of 20th-century classics, on numerous labels as well as the ensemble's own London Sinfonietta Label.

 Directors

 David Atherton and Nicholas Snowman founded the orchestra in 1968.
 Atherton was its first music director, from 1968 to 1973 and again from 1989 to 1991.
 Snowman was its general manager from 1968 to 1972.
 Clive Wearing, who joined the Sinfonietta in 1968, was one of its first chorus masters.

-Michael Vyner served as the artistic director from 1973 to 1989.
+Michael Vyner served as the artistic director from 1972 to 1989.
 Paul Crossley took over and served from 1989 until 1994.
 Markus Stenz served as music director from 1994 to 1998; he was succeeded by Oliver Knussen from 1998 to 2002.
 Following 10 years as the ensemble's Education Officer, Gillian Moore became artistic director of the ensemble from 1998 until 2006.
 Since 2007, Andrew Burke has been the Chief Executive.